Joseph Cook: Federal Parliament

 Despite supporting federation in principle, Cook campaigned for a no vote at the first referendum on federation in 1898.
 He believed that a Senate which gave equal representation to each state regardless of population was undemocratic, and he was also a strong believer in the liberal concept of subsidiarity, the idea that political decisions are best made at the most local level.
 For the same reason, he would strongly oppose the 1911 and 1913 referendums seeking to enlarge the powers of the federal government.

 Cook initially had no plans to enter federal politics, hoping instead to succeed Reid as premier of New South Wales.
-However, the party wanted a high-profile candidate to stand against William Sandford in the Division of Parramatta, a large electorate spanning from Parramatta on the outskirts of Sydney across the Blue Mountains to Lithgow.
+However, the party wanted a high-profile candidate to stand against William Sandford in Parramatta, a large electorate spanning from Parramatta on the outskirts of Sydney across the Blue Mountains to Lithgow.
 Reid offered the position of Postmaster-General in a future government as an inducement, but Cook did not agree to stand until a few weeks before the election.
 He was elected with a substantial majority, following a bitter campaign in which he accused Sandford of adopting political positions for self-benefit.
 The Free Traders failed to win government from the Protectionists, with Reid becoming Leader of the Opposition.

 In the first term of federal parliament, Cook developed a reputation as a master of parliamentary procedure and tactics, "always ready to speak, as often and as long as required".
 He spoke in favour of nationalising the iron industry and introducing compulsory conciliation and arbitration, views in line with his previous political affiliation.
 Opposing tariffs because they increased the price of goods needed for working families, in 1902 he would suggest that "no man ought be in the position of Minister for Trade and Customs unless he had at least ten children".
 In June 1901 he moved from Lithgow to a larger house in Marrickville, in Sydney's Inner West.
 Cook was re-elected with an increased majority at the 1903 election.
 He stood for the deputy leadership of the opposition when parliament resumed, but was defeated by Dugald Thomson, and was overlooked for ministerial office when Reid formed a government in August 1904.
 This was arguably because he had suffered a severe bout of illness that had kept him absent from Parliament for two months.